henningonsbring/Recipes/spaghetti_bolognese.md

 5. Fry beef and bacon until no raw parts are visible
 6. Add wine and boil for a minute
 7. Add tomatoes and tomato paste
+8. Mix the flour with 3 msk water, then add to meat and tomatoes
-8. Add remaining ingredients (veal stock, oregano, rosemary, flour, salt, black pepper, and bay leaves)
+9. Add remaining ingredients (veal stock, oregano, rosemary, salt, black pepper, and bay leaves)
-9. Boil at low temperature for 45 min without lid
+10. Boil at low temperature for 45 min without lid
+11. If a more liquid bolognese is preferred add tomato sauce from the cans and/or use lid
-10. Adjust salt and pepper if needed
+12. Adjust salt and pepper if needed
-11. Boil the spaghetti
+13. Boil the spaghetti
-12. Serve with parmesan on top
+14. Serve with parmesan on top